Skip To Content

 Iowa Legislation Academic freedom

-All residents protected under Iowa Civil Rights Act
+Parties affected: All residents protected under Iowa Civil Rights Act

 Iowa Governor Reynolds signed Senate File 418, removing “gender identity” from protected classes under the Iowa Civil Rights Act, eliminating legal safeguards against discrimination in employment, housing, education, credit, and public accommodations effective July 1, 2025.
 The law permits cultural institutions including universities, museums, libraries, and arts organizations and other private and public entities to refuse to hire, serve, or admit transgender individuals without state-level legal consequence, limiting access to cultural sites, archives, and educational materials.
 While federal protections under Title VII continue for some employment contexts, transgender Iowans face credible risks of exclusion from participation in cultural life.
 With this ruling, Iowa became the first state to statutorily repeal a protected class from its civil rights law.